 No one taught Adam and Eve to feel shame.
-It was a response to what happens when created persons men and women made in God's image-sin, and sin is not natural to man and woman.
+It was a response to what happens when created persons-men and women made in God's image-sin, and sin is not natural to man and woman.
 The Catechism of the Catholic Church explains, Adam and Eve were created in a state of holiness.
-Shame was a consequence of their personal sin and it affects all of humanity.
+Shame was a consequence of their personal sin and it affects all of humanity.63 are beyond the reach of grace, compassion, mercy and forgiveness.
+But the real enemy is our response to shame.